Skip to main content

 Drug class: Multikinase inhibitors

 Medically reviewed by Carmen Pope, BPharm.
-Last updated on Dec 3, 2024.
+Last updated on May 28, 2025.

 What is fedratinib?

-Fedratinib (brand name Inrebic) is used to reduce symptoms of myelofibrosis (MF) in adults, such as night sweats, itching, pain, and feeling full when eating, and it also helps reduce spleen volume.
+Fedratinib is used to treat intermediate-2 or high-risk primary or secondary myelofibrosis (MF) in adults, relieving night sweats, itching, pain, feeling full after eating, and spleen volume.
 Myelofibrosis is a rare type of bone marrow disorder.
+The brand name of fedratinib is Inrebic, and it is a capsule that is taken once a day.

 Fedratinib gained FDA approval on August 16, 2019, under the brand name Inrebic.
-There is no fedratinib generic.
+There is no generic.

 The most common side effects of fedratinib are: